NikolajLeischner/cpprest/README.md

-A dockerized sample REST application written in C++.
+A dockerized REST "Hello World" written in C++.

-This is partially based on https://github.com/Pintulalm/Restweb
+The code uses [CPPRestSDK](https://github.com/Microsoft/cpprestsdk) and is partially based on [this sample](https://github.com/Pintulalm/Restweb).

 # Installation

+The sample currently only runs on macOS and via Docker.

 ## macOS